musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 A post-exploitation shell consisting of a client and a server that encrypts data using RC6.
 The server is installed on the target machine.

 **BENIGNCERTAIN**
-A tool that appears to be for sending certain types of Internet Key Exchange (IKE) packets to a remote host.
+A tool that appears to be for sending certain types of Internet Key Exchange (IKE) packets to a remote host and parsing the response.